 5. IBP Monitoring Accessories

-Invasive blood pressure (IBP) monitoring is the gold standard for hemodynamically unstable patients.
+Invasive blood pressure (IBP) monitoring is considered the gold standard for hemodynamically unstable patients.
 An arterial catheter (radial artery is first choice, followed by dorsalis pedis, then brachial/femoral) is connected via fluid-filled tubing to a pressure transducer, which converts mechanical pressure into an electrical signal displayed as a continuous waveform.

 Accessory Components